-- funding applications are simple and efficient - Māori and Māori world views are represented in the system - Māori and community leadership are involved in decision-making - Pacific and Pacific world views are represented in the system - ethnic communities and world views are represented in the system - funding decisions align with strategic objectives and prioritise impact - aligned objectives and joined-up approaches between agencies/funders - active feedback loop between communities, hapū and iwi and the Board to help future decision making - strengthened organisational capability and collaboration with community, hapū, and iwi in impact measurement and reporting.
+- Funding applications are simple and efficient - Māori and Māori world views are represented in the system - · Māori and community leadership are involved in decision-making - Pacific and Pacific world views are represented in the system - Ethnic communities and world views are represented in the system - Funding decisions align with strategic objectives and prioritise impact - Aligned objectives and joined-up approaches between agencies/funders - Active feedback loop between communities, hapū and iwi and the Board to help future decision making - Strengthened organisational capability and collaboration with community, hapū, and iwi in impact measurement and reporting

-Figure 4: Lottery Grants System - Funding framework
+Figure 5: Lottery Grants System - Funding Framework

-How we will achieve this Ngā tutukitanga
+Ngā tutukitanga How we will achieve this

 The Board's vision and outcomes are achieved through grant funding to communities, hapū, and iwi.
-The framework for considering funding applications is summarised in Figure 4.
+The framework for considering funding applications is summarised in figure 5.
 It provides guidance on the type of programme that will receive funding approval by the Board.